ZhaoYilin/moha/sphinx/source/user_pt.rst

 * **Step 2: Optimized the molecular orbital coefficients by SCF Calculation**

-The Hartree-Fock method is an uncorrelated mean-field theory that offers a qualitative description of chemical systems.
-Although Hartree-Fock theory is only qualitatively correct, it forms the basis for more accurate models and becomes the cornerstone of ab initio quantum chemistry.
+The Hartree--Fock method is an uncorrelated mean--field theory that offers a qualitative description of chemical systems.
+Although Hartree--Fock theory is only qualitatively correct, it forms the basis for more accurate models and becomes the cornerstone of ab initio quantum chemistry.

 Please check out the :doc:`user_hf` section for further information.